python-trio/asyncgpio/README.rst

 <sgjava@gmail.com>, as downloaded from
 `github <https://github.com/sgjava/userspaceio.git>`_.

+To run examples, make sure to install `trio` first.

 Testing AsyncGPIO requires a Linux distribution that enables the mock-GPIO module.
 As of mid-2020, Debian's kernel does not include this module, but Raspbian's does.